kev-in-ta/kev-in-ta.github.io/content/posts/abroad.md

 If you’re interested in learning more, you can read my [master thesis](/papers/mt-online_sensor_agnostic_uncertainty_learning.pdf).

-### My Experience doing Research
+### The Value of Research

+Contradiction though it may be, I personally find research both intrinsically motivating and hopelessly discouraging.
+Research can feel very rewarding as you attempt to do something novel and contribute to the corpus of scientific knowledge.
+At the same time, there are many toxic elements in academia.
+There's a unhealthy focus on positive results.
+There are large disparities in resources depending on country or institution (or company).
+There's a huge demand for skilled labour (i.e. master students) without fair compensation.
+I often find it hard to reconcile the state of academia.

-Conducting research is something that requires multi-faceted skills.
+And conducting research is highly skilled work, something that demands multi-faceted skills.
 Beyond coming up with rigorous methods and novel ideas, you also have to be able to communicate them.
 Manuscript writing is an art unto itself.
 In my opinion, writing in academia is one of the most esoteric barriers for early researchers.
-Additionally, you have to be able to read and distill the understanding of the endless prior works.
+Additionally, you have to be able to read and distill the major elements of the endless amount of prior works.
 You could drown in the research output of robotics and computer vision papers coming out everyday.
-Contradiction though it may be, I find research both intrinsically motivating and hopelessly discouraging.

-Despite these challenges, research skills are transferrable and incredibly important professionally, regardless if you stay in academia or transition to industry.
+Despite these challenges, research skills are transferable and incredibly beneficial professionally, regardless if you stay in academia or transition to industry.
 Project-scoping, problem-solving, and decision communication are all critical skills of researchers and engineers.
-Ultimately, I believe the way ETH balances the studies and research components of its master’s program is genuinely well-done.
+These are all skills I further developed in my master's and skills I'm glad to have.
+Given the circumstances, I believe the way ETH balances the study and research components of its master’s program is as well-balanced as you can get.

 ## Switzerland

 Academically, I really appreciate my studies at ETH.
 I appreciated the education and I appreciated the opportunity to live abroad in Europe.
 Switzerland itself is a beautiful country with a really high standard of living.
-The public transportation in Zurich was one of the most impressive I’ve ever used.
+The public transportation in Zurich is one of the most impressive I’ve ever used.
 Can you imagine taking a train for an hour and a half and ending up at some beautiful mountain in the Alps?
 Welcome to Switzerland.

 **There’s a lot to love about Switzerland.
 But… I never fell in love with Switzerland.**